MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 2. Change into directory containing docker-compose.yml and execute `docker-compose up`
 3. Congrats!
 Relay Node running and CNTools are ready to use!

-## How to setup a Cardano Relay Node with docker-compose.yml
+## How to setup a Cardano Relay Node

 1. Comment out the volumes entry for "files" folder in docker-compose.yml example
 2. Download Topology/config files from [hydra.iohk.io](https://hydra.iohk.io/job/Cardano/cardano-node/cardano-deployment/latest-finished/download/1/index.html) and put them into the "files" folder.
 Keep care that names are: "config.json" and "mainnet-topology.json".
 Alternatively you can start a node like in first example and copy the folder "/files" out of the container into local file system with `docker cp` command.
 3. Edit Topology and after `docker-compose up` your relay node is running

+## How to setup a Staking Pool with cntools

+1. Start the node with volume priv mounted (look at docker-compose.yml example) for persistence.
+To edit relay pools you also have to mount files (look at "How to setup a Cardano Relay Node" fot init)
+2. Switch to container `docker exec -ti container-name bash`
+3. Start cntools.sh and create the pool
+4. Set the env for pool name and restart container

 ## Usage Examples